Fourier analysis with the Ti-84 plus (CE)

 Spectrum Analysis (Harmonics) of Periodic Signals

-In Electrical Engineering, the Fourier analysis is an important tool for analyzing the power factor and harmonics of currents and voltages.
+In Electrical Engineering, the Fourier analysis is an important tool for analyzing the harmonics of currents and voltages.
 The programs FOURIER.8xp and FOURIERL.8xp calculate Fourier series of periodic signals very accurately and can be applied in combination with the signal builder program FUNCGEN.8xp.

 The program FOURIER.8xp plots the result like a real spectrum analyzer, and the program FOURIERL.8xp gives more detailed results of the Fourier series, including amplitude and phase.